Understanding Calculus II: Problems, Solutions, and Tips

 In conclusion, Understanding Calculus II: Problems, Solutions, and Tips from The Great Courses Signature Collection is a valuable resource for those who want to master Calculus II.
 Bruce H. Edwards' presentation style is both approachable and engaging, with examples and solutions that students can apply to their own learning.
 The interactive activities and software-based modeling are incredibly useful, and his real-world examples will help students see the relevancy of Calculus II in the practical world.
 Overall, the show is a must-watch for students who want to get better at calculus and for those who are interested in expanding their knowledge of the discipline.

-Understanding Calculus II: Problems, Solutions, and Tips is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on May 31, 2013.
+Understanding Calculus II: Problems, Solutions, and Tips is a series that ran for 1 seasons (36 episodes) between May 31, 2013 and on The Great Courses Signature Collection

 Filter by Source